 According to the Agency for Healthcare Research and Quality, more than 285,000 total hip replacements are performed in the United States each year.
 Surprisingly, approximately 8 percent of these cases are classified as a failure because of an infection.
 Patients with infections must go through another surgery to remove the infected implant and replace it with another.
 However, the second surgery tends to have a low rate of success.

-An experimental technology is looking to solve that problem by using 3D printing and cutting-edge tissue engineering to improve the success rate of the secondary surgeries.
+An experimental technology is looking to solve that problem by using 3D printing and cutting-edge tissue engineering to improve the success rate of secondary surgeries.
 During the surgery, the ball-and-socket prosthesis and the infected bone are removed.
 However, the removal of the bone reduces the chances of the second implant working for the patient.

 To solve this issue, doctors used antibiotic-laced bone cement to create a temporary spacer.
 This spacer eliminates the infection and therefore increases the success of the second surgery.

 Scientists are now using 3D printing to customize the spacer for each patient.
 3D printing also allowed researchers to infuse the spacer with antibiotics and biologically-active compounds to boost the regrowth of bone.

 In addition, scientists hope to be able to alter the thickness of the spacer in order to improve its compatibility with human tissues.